gokiburikin/gkbrkn_noita/README.md

 ## Hero Mode
 Hero mode is a challenge mode intended for players familiar with Noita.
 The intention is to speed up the gameplay by giving a bonus to both the player and the enemies.
 It is faster paced and little unfair.
 Combined with Champions Mode it is my attempt to create a more interesting Nightmare Mode.

-When activated by Misc > Hero Mode > Enabled the player will move more quickly, all wands gain a small stat buff, and enemies become more challenging.
-Misc > Hero Mode > Orbs Increase Difficulty adds enemy health scaling based on the amount of orbs you've collected in the current session.
-Misc > Hero Mode > Distance Increases Difficulty adds enemy health scaling based on total horizontal distance travelled, so backtracking and exploring results in healthier enemies.
+When activated by Options > Hero Mode > Enabled the player will move more quickly, all wands gain a small stat buff, and enemies become more challenging.
+Options > Hero Mode > Orbs Increase Difficulty adds enemy health scaling based on the amount of orbs you've collected in the current session.
+Options > Hero Mode > Distance Increases Difficulty adds enemy health scaling based on total horizontal distance travelled, so backtracking and exploring results in healthier enemies.

 Enemies in Hero Mode are more aggressive, don't run when attacked, don't fight their friends, have increased creature detection, attack more rapidly, move more quickly, and consider the player the greatest threat, focusing on kill them at all cost.
 Invisibility has no power here.